 Things to keep in mind

-Our guidelines assume no pension income, and we make a number of other assumptions, including continuous employment, uniform wage growth, and contributions increasing with the wage growth.
+Our guidelines assume no pension income, and we make a number of other assumptions, including continuous employment, uniform wage growth, and contribution amounts increasing with the wage growth.
 We acknowledge that individual circumstances are different and may vary through time.
-That is why we have stress tested these guidelines to be successful in nine out of 10 market conditions across a broad range of investment mixes (see footnotes for methodology and other key assumptions3).
+That is why we have applied a “strong plan” framework to our analysis, stress testing these guidelines to be successful in 9 out of 10 market conditions across a broad range of investment mixes (see footnotes for methodology and other key assumptions7).

-So be sure to check your progress at least yearly.
-Use our Planning & Retirement Guidance Center to estimate your retirement readiness, and what you can do to improve it.
+To get a sense of where you stand, answer 6 simple questions and get your Fidelity Retirement Score.SM For a more in-depth analysis, go to our Planning & Retirement Guidance Center.
 Along the way, and particularly as you get closer to retirement, it's always a good idea to work with a financial advisor to create a retirement income plan.